powsybl/powsybl-open-rao/docs/castor.md

 Unlike purely linear optimisation, a search-tree algorithm does not neglect the non-linearity of efficient remedial actions such as curative and preventive topological actions.
 Incorrect modeling of remedial actions such as topological remedial actions could lead to over or underestimate their impact and then result in a biased network situation that could endanger the system security.

-So far, the search-tree algorithm has proved for many years its relevance and efficiency on current daily operational processes on CWE, Northern Italy and SWE Capacity calculation.
+So far, the search-tree algorithm has proved for many years its relevance and efficiency on current daily operational processes on CORE, Northern Italy and SWE Capacity calculation.

-For each topological remedial action applied, the search-tree will systematically optimise PST taps & HVDC setpoints by applying a [linear optimisation](./castor/linear-problem.md).
+For each topological remedial action applied, the search-tree will systematically optimise range actions' setpoints (such as PST taps & HVDC setpoints) by applying a [linear optimisation](./castor/linear-problem.md).
 By considering both topological remedial actions and linear remedial actions at every step, instead of considering only one after the other, CASTOR's results are optimal.

 The optimisation problem is a non-convex and non-linear one, dealing with topology changes on the network, which represent discrete actions by definition.
 The problem treated by the optimiser is a combinatorial problem.
 Search-tree algorithms are commonly used for high complexity mathematical problems, containing combinatorial and discrete aspects.